simonerigoni/covid-19_italy_analysis/README.md

 Results are better explained in this [blog post](https://medium.com/@simone.rigoni01/analyse-covid-19-spreading-in-italy-with-microsoft-excel-and-power-bi-a4ac70cb4d11)

+## List of activities

+In the [TODO.md](TODO.md) file you can find the list of tasks and on going activities.

 ## Licensing and Acknowledgements

-Thank you [Protezione Civile](http://www.protezionecivile.gov.it/) for the datasets and for the outstanding work you are doing with [Servizio Sanitario Nazionale](http://www.salute.gov.it/portale/salute/p1_4.jsp?lingua=italiano&area=Il_Ssn) to save as many lives as possible.
+Have a look at [LICENSE.md](LICENSE.md) and thank you [Protezione Civile](http://www.protezionecivile.gov.it/) for the datasets and for the outstanding work you are doing with [Servizio Sanitario Nazionale](http://www.salute.gov.it/portale/salute/p1_4.jsp?lingua=italiano&area=Il_Ssn) to save as many lives as possible.
 Also thank you to [Humanitarian Data Exchange](https://data.humdata.org/dataset/novel-coronavirus-2019-ncov-cases) for the world data.
 More information about the licensing of the data can be found on their web sites